• Skip to primary navigation

 How do you keep pecan pie from being runny?

-Make sure to bake your pie for the full amount of time (it shouldn’t be at all jiggly when it’s done!)
+Make sure to bake your pie for the full amount of time (the center should be set!)
 AND let it have plenty of time to cool and set up.
 I like to let my pie sit on the top of my oven for two hours before transferring it to the fridge.

 Does pecan pie need to be refrigerated?

-Since this is an egg-based pie, it should be refrigerated.
-Just make sure to cover or store yours in an airtight container before placing it in the fridge (this will help keep it from drying out and from absorbing any odors that could be lingering in the refrigerator).
-I personally think pecan pie is best warm, so I highly recommend reheating your slice in the microwave before enjoying.
+This is an egg-based pie, so yes, you should refrigerate it.
+Just make sure to cover or store in an airtight container before placing it in the fridge (this will help keep it from drying out and from absorbing any odors that could be lingering in the refrigerator).

-Slice of pie topped with vanilla ice cream and cinnamon.
+Slice of pecan pie topped with vanilla ice cream on a plate.

 Enjoy!